hanane-djeddal/Attributed-IR/README.md

 ```
 ## Architectures

 The different architectures of LLM can be found in `scripts`.
-The different configurations are already stores in `config.py` but you adjust as needed.
+The configurations are already stored in `config.py` but you can adjust as needed.
 #### Generate (G)

 A simple run of the script specifying the architecture and the model :